On model selection consistency of regularized M-estimators: Main results

-The distribution of the noise term is generally hard to characterize, but we do not need to completely characterize the distribution.
-As we shall see, showing the distribution is symmetric about the origin, \ie
+\EEQ To deduce the necessity of irrepresentability, we must show when irrepresentability is violated, the claims of Theorem \ref{thm:converse} are invalid with positive probability.
+Although the distribution of \eqref{eq:random-term} is generally hard to characterize, we do not need to completely characterize its distribution.
+As we shall see, showing the it is symmetric, \ie

-is often enough to deduce the necessity of the irrepresentable condition.
+is enough to deduce the necessity of irrepresentability.